-Price: Since the Echo Show 5 costs $30 cheaper than the Google Nest Hub, it doesn't hurt your wallet as much when purchasing Alexa's latest device.
+Price: Since the Echo Show 5 costs $30 cheaper than the Google Nest Hub, it doesn't hurt your wallet as much when purchasing this diminutive Alexa speaker.
 It also makes it easier to buy multiple units for your home.

 Camera & privacy: Unlike the Google Nest Hub or even the Lenovo Smart Clock, the Echo Show 5 features a camera so those you talk to during video calls can see your face.
 If you plan on using your smart display to make a lot of video calls, Alexa's mini Echo Show might be the right option.
 Those who are concerned with privacy can feel more comfortable using the Echo Show 5 than they did with the Echo Show (2nd Gen) since you can also slide a built-in camera cover over the lens in addition to manually turning off the microphone and camera.

 Recordings: People are understandably concerned about their smart home devices recording things they say.
 You can now delete conversations by saying, "Alexa, delete everything I said today."
 This only removes everything that has been recorded from midnight up until you give the command, but it's not a bad start for better securing your privacy.
 You can also say, "Alexa, delete what I just said," if you say something you'd preferably not have recorded.

 Additionally, you can go into the Alexa app and opt-out of training the A.I. with your recordings.
 The fact that this is the default is unpleasant, but at least there's a way to turn it off.
 If the thought of recordings makes you uncomfortable, you can press a button and turn off the microphone and camera when not in use.
 For additional information check out the Amazon Privacy Hub.